Skip to main content

 Citizen Science

-Citizen Scientists are community volunteers who help Schlitz Audubon staff by collecting vital population data about birds, bats, amphibians, herbaceous plants, trees, and other species on the property.
-Citizen Science volunteers gather baseline population data so those numbers can be compared with year-to-year data to better ascertain our effectiveness as stewards of this land.
+Citizen scientists are community volunteers who help Schlitz Audubon staff by collecting vital population data about birds, bats, amphibians, herbaceous plants, trees, and other species on the property.
+Citizen science volunteers gather baseline population data so those numbers can be compared with year-to-year data to better ascertain our effectiveness as stewards of this land.
 By understanding the health of populations on our land, we can better work to create floral habitat for native and migratory populations.
 We strive to support the greatest number of native and migratory animals at our unique location, which offers a wide variety of habitats including wetlands, forests, ravines, prairies, and Lake Michigan shoreline.

 What Citizen Scientists Do

 Citizen Scientists gather data about flora and fauna and the health of the land.
-The longest-term Citizen Science project has been undertaken by our birders, who enter their observations on the Bird Chart in the Great Hall.
-Other Citizen Science projects involve observing populations in our ponds, such as amphibians, macroinvertebrates, reptiles, and invasive species.
+The longest-term citizen science project has been undertaken by our birders, who enter their observations on the Bird Chart in the Great Hall.
+Other citizen science projects involve observing populations in our ponds, such as amphibians, macroinvertebrates, reptiles, and invasive species.
 There are also projects that involve bats, insects, butterflies and moths.
 Some Citizen Science efforts are for plant and tree lovers and involve native plants and trees and how they are affected by invasive plants.

 With this information, we can then determine where we should plant certain flowers, place specific types of trees, improve or install wetland ponds, and make other small and large-scale changes on the land to optimize it for wildlife.
 Additionally, beyond the scope of our 185 acres, we share data with regional and national organizations, such as the Wisconsin DNR, eBird, Alliance for the Great Lakes, and Monarch Watch to name a few.
 Through sharing information, other science organizations can understand the regional or national trends of plant and animal populations, and can then inform the public about large-scale population trends.